Map a historic cholera outbreak

 The map zooms in closer to the heat map to focus on the area where the Broad Street water pump is located.

-13. Under Map scale pane, drag the first slider to the Neighborhood marker.
+- For Map scale pane, drag the left slider to the Neighborhood marker.

-15. On the vertical toolbar, click Theme & Layout and click Theme.
-Change the theme to Light.
+- On the vertical toolbar, click Theme & Layout and click Theme.
+For Select a mode choose Light.

 You have completed configuring your app, and now you can publish it.